wetective/be/README.md

 ## App

-WeTechtives app can be found on [Heroku]().
+Wetectives app can be found on [Heroku]().

 ## Background

-The WeTectives back end repository supports the [front end repository](https://github.com/wetective/fe) by storing user data and tips submitted in the database to be retrieved from the front end app.
+The Wetectives back end repository supports the [front end repository](https://github.com/wetective/fe) by storing user data and tips submitted in the database to be retrieved from the front end app.

 ## Schema